6 minutes • Marketing

 Illustration of an old school telephone handle with cable

 Research is the first step in growth.
-Research paints a picture of the market.
+It paints a picture of the market.
 It helps you to understand your customers.
 Ultimately it provides the insights you need to develop your marketing strategy.

 2. What do they want? (attitudes)